WaackingQueen/Wikipedia-in-terminal/README.md

 # Wikipedia-in-terminal
-These simple lines of code will give you a quick, Wikipedia summary on your requested topic.
+This program will give you a quick summary from Wikipedia on your requested topic.

+Note!
+The program will only display the first 10 lines from the Wikipedia summary.
+For more information, click the link below the summary.